Tezz0231/Pneumonet-/PROJECT_INTERVIEW_GUIDE.md

 **Performance Optimization**:

 - Model quantization to reduce inference time by 40%
-- GPU acceleration for parallel processing
+- GPU acceleration via Cloud Run GPU instances
-- Redis caching for repeated predictions
+- Redis/Memorystore for repeated prediction caching
-- CDN for global asset delivery
+- Cloud CDN for global asset delivery
+- Container image optimization for faster cold starts

 **Architecture Enhancement**:

-- Load balancer with health-based routing
+- Cloud Load Balancer with health-based routing
-- Message queue for async processing
+- Cloud Tasks/Pub/Sub for async processing
-- Database layer for user management and analytics
+- Cloud SQL/Firestore for user management and analytics
-- Monitoring with Prometheus/Grafana
+- Cloud Monitoring & Logging for observability
+- Cloud Armor for DDoS protection

 **Cost Optimization**:

-- Auto-scaling based on actual demand
-- Spot instances for non-critical workloads
+- Serverless: Pay only for actual usage
+- Auto-scale to zero when idle
+- Request-based billing (not time-based)
-- Efficient resource allocation and monitoring"
+- Efficient container resource allocation
+- Always Free tier for development/demos"

 #### Q7: "What security measures have you implemented for medical data?"